 - Zoom out: Press the Ctrl key on your keyboard.

-1645-6 Due to an outbreak of plague in Edinburgh, the Scottish Parliament met in the lower hall of the library.
-Thereafter the room became known as Parliament Hall.
-It is still used as a debating chamber by the University Debating Society.
-The picture to the right is an artist's impression of what the hall looked like in the 17th century.
-The professor sat in the wooden chair in the centre of the picture (which is still in the University's possession), while the students sat on the benches to the sides.
-For examinations, students were required to stand on a black granite block (next to the professor's chair) and be examined orally (in Latin) in front of the rest of the class.
+The picture to the right is an artist's impression of what the hall probably looked like in the seventeenth century.
+The professor sat in the wooden chair in the centre of the picture, while the students sat on the benches to the sides.
+For examinations, students were required to stand on a black stone block (next to the professor's chair) where they were examined orally in Latin in front of the rest of the class.
 Both the professor's chair and the stone block are now in MUSA, the Museum of the University of St Andrews.

 1765-67 As the University had a legal deposit right, entitling it to claim a copy of any book registered under the 1709 Copyright Act, finding sufficient space for books was a continual challenge.
-By the 1760s shortage of space was such a problem that it became necessary to extend the King James Library by raising the walls and inserting a gallery.
+By the 1760s shortage of space was such a problem that it became necessary to extend the King James Library by raising the height of the walls and inserting a gallery.
 Other than its fixtures and fittings, the appearance of the library has not changed very much from the remodelling at this time.
-Dr Johnson admired the finished room as an 'elegant and luminous' chamber on a visit described in his `A Journey to the Western Islands of Scotland' in 1773.
-John Wesley also visited in 1776 and described St Mary's College as having a handsome library.
+Dr Johnson admired the finished room as an 'elegant and luminous chamber' on a visit described in his A Journey to the Western Islands of Scotland in 1773.
+John Wesley also visited (in 1776) and described St Mary's College as having a handsome library.

-1977 Due to continued problems accommodating the holdings, the building was further extended to the south (the present Psychology building).
-Eventually the stock outgrew the site and a new University Library building was opened on North Street in 1977.
+1889-1976 Due to constant pressure for more book space, the building was further extended to the south (the present Psychology building).
+Eventually the stock outgrew the site and a new University Library building was opened on North Street in 1976.
 The King James Library then became a dedicated Divinity library.